A northern boreal landscape

 Picnic areas: There are unsheltered picnic areas at the P20 and P21 parking lots and a sheltered

 picnic area by the Mer Bleue Bog Trail, at parking lot P22.

 Universal accessibility: The Mer Bleue Bog Trail by parking lot P22 has a boardwalk that is universally

 Things to do at Mer Bleue

 With more than 20 kilometres of trails, Mer Bleue offers plenty of opportunities for hiking, cross-country skiing and snowshoeing.
-You can take a self-guided tour along the Mer Bleue Bog Trail, a 1.2 km interpretive boardwalk.
+You can take a self-guided tour along the Mer Bleue Bog Trail, a 1.2-kilometre interpretive boardwalk.
 Check out the Dewberry Trail as well.
-Photography and bird watching are also popular activities at Mer Bleue.
+Photography and birding are also popular activities at Mer Bleue.